AdaGold/ride-share-rails/README.md

   - Click links to edit and delete that passenger
     - It is up to you and your pair on how to deal with "validations" surrounding deleting a passenger associated with a trip
   - Add a new trip for this passenger
-    - An available driver is selected by the server
+    - An available driver is selected automatically by the server
     - The trip starts with no rating
 - When adding a new passenger:
   - The user must provide a name and phone number